 Further local government reorganisation occurred in 2009 and there are currently 56 unitary authorities in England, and 27 shire counties split into 201 (non-metropolitan) districts.

-Note that due to the changes in Cornwall, the Isles of Scilly will be considered as a unitary authority for coding purposes.
+Note that due to the changes in Cornwall, the Isles of Scilly are considered a unitary authority for coding purposes.

 Counties, LADs and unitary authorities are subdivided into electoral wards/divisions.